felipe-amorim/my_time/README.md

 mvn clean test -Dtest=com.mytime.products.website.runner.Run`
 ```

-All actions are handled by the **Support** or  **Intern** classes, i.e: The **Stepdefinition** class extends the **Support** class responsible for the technology used, in this case: **CoreWeb** this class have multiple encapsuled methods that will inerheit some navigation flows for all predefined actions already set. i.e. ```find(string).get().text();```.
+All actions are handled by the **Support** or  **Intern** classes, i.e., The **Stepdefinition** class extends the **Support** class responsible for the technology used; in this case: **CoreWeb**, this class have multiple encapsulated methods that will inherit some navigation flows for all predefined actions already set. i.e. ```find(string).get().text();```.

-Those methods will then trigger the plugins actions i.e. **Selenium** and exception handlers, on the **LocatorWeb** and **Execute** classes.
+Those methods will then trigger the plugin's actions, i.e., **Selenium** and exception handlers, on the **LocatorWeb** and **Execute** classes.

-Every action will trigger Log inputs and a new HTML report section (feature, scenario, step, action, screenshot, error, tables and markdowns).
+Every action will trigger Log inputs and a new HTML report section (feature, scenario, step, action, screenshot, error, tables, and markdowns).

-There is three observable classes that triggers some eventListeners to automatically generate the html report file, some sections, perform validations on the code and test structure.
+Three observable classes trigger some event listeners to automatically generate the HTML report file, some sections, perform validations on the code, and test structure.

     src/test/java/com/mytime/intern/plugin/ListCucumber.java
     src/test/java/com/mytime/intern/plugin/ListCucumberDetailed.java